WaqasSaleem97/CC_F25/Lab_Tasks/Lab_7/Lab7.md

 Lab7/
-  workspace/                    # any files you created (optional) screenshots/                  # include all screenshots listed in this lab (optional) Exam_Evaluation/              # add evidence and README as above Lab7.md                       # this lab manual (the file you are preparing) Lab7_solution.docx            # this lab solution in MS word format Lab7_solution.pdf             # This lab solution in PDF format
+  workspace/                    # any files you created (optional) screenshots/                  # include all screenshots listed in this lab (optional) Lab7.md                       # this lab manual Lab7_solution.docx            # this lab solution in MS word format Lab7_solution.pdf             # This lab solution in PDF format
 ```